 Ransomware Prevention for Servers

-Blacklisting – Intel Security’s antivirus software for physical and virtual servers is backed by a massive database that tracks the reputation of files, messages and senders in real-time using millions of sensors worldwide.
+Blacklisting – McAfee’s antivirus software for physical and virtual servers is backed by a massive database that tracks the reputation of files, messages and senders in real-time using millions of sensors worldwide.
 After scanning your server, it will quarantine and delete files that match known ransomware or malware.

 Host Intrusion Prevention System (HIPS) – Hackers are increasingly using unique malware samples to target organizations.
 This is easy to do.
 Hackers just change a small bit and, viola, brand new malware.
 HIPS solves this issue by monitoring the behavior of code on your server, looking for suspicious activity by analyzing events.